Company Formation in the Philippines: Paid-Up Capital Requirements and Foreign Investment Restrictions

-Except for activities where restrictions on foreign equity are imposed under the Philippine Constitution or specific statutes, the President of the Philippines may amend the Negative List and such amendments should not be made more than once every two (2) years.
+Except for activities where restrictions on foreign equity are imposed under the Philippine Constitution or specific statutes, the President of the Philippines may amend the Negative List and such amendments should not be made more than once every two years.

-The FINL contains two component lists: List A and List B. List A contains areas of investment where foreign ownership is limited by mandate of the Philippine Constitution or by specific laws.
+FINL contains two component lists: List A and List B. List A contains areas of investment where foreign ownership is limited by mandate of the Philippine Constitution or by specific laws.
 List B contains areas of investment where foreign ownership is limited for reasons of security, defense, risk to health and morals, and protection of local small-and-medium enterprises (SMEs).

 No Foreign Equity

-- Mass media, except recording
+- Mass media, except recording and internet business

-- Retail trade enterprises with paid-up capital of less than US$ 2,500,00
+- Retail trade enterprises with paid-up capital of less than ₱25,000,000.00

-- Small-scale Mining
+- Small-scale mining

-- Utilization of Marine Resources in archipelagic waters, territorial sea, and exclusive economic zone as well as small-scale utilization of natural resources in rivers, lakes, bays, and lagoons
+- Utilization of marine resources in archipelagic waters, territorial sea, and exclusive economic zone as well as small-scale utilization of natural resources in rivers, lakes, bays, and lagoons

 - Ownership, operation, and management of cockpits